OwlGramDev/OwlGram/README.md

 # 🦉 **OwlGram**
 OwlGram is an **unofficial** messaging app that uses **Telegram's API**.

+# 🛠 About Reproducible Builds
+To reproduce the build of OwlGram is only needed ccache, you can install it from https://ccache.dev/download.html if you're from Windows

 ## 🔗 Redirect
 🇮🇹 **Italian**
 ├ [Italian Channel](<https://telegram.dog/OwlGramIT>)